-Domestic Abuse can happen to anyone – regardless of gender, age or culture – and can exist in any relationship – with partners, ex-partners or relatives.
-It can affect children too and there is evidence that domestic abuse can often occur alongside child abuse, such as neglect or deliberate physical abuse within families.
+Domestic Abuse can happen to anyone, regardless of gender, age or culture.
+Domestic Abuse can exist in any in any relationship – with partners, ex-partners or relatives.

-Domestic abuse can take many forms and includes, but is not limited to:
+Domestic abuse takes many forms and includes, but is not limited to:

 - Physical Abuse

 Assault, punching, kicking, hitting, forced imprisonment, biting, strangling, burning, dragging, using weapons, throwing objects.